-OBM oil-based mud requires special chemicals additives to ensure that the emulsion is extremely stable and can withstand conditions of high temperature and contaminants.
+OBM oil-based mud requires special chemical additives to ensure that the emulsion is extremely stable and can withstand conditions of high temperature and contaminants.
 Oil mud products must be dispersible in the external oil phase.
-We believe that you might also like this article (Baroid Drilling fluids).
+We believe you might also like this article (Baroid Drilling fluids).

-The major OBM oil-based mud chemicals additives that will be discussed in this article are:
+The major OBM oil-based mud chemical additives that will be discussed in this article are:

 - Primary Emulsifier